Ben Fox: Grimsby Town

-Fox earned the man of the match award as The Mariners defeated Solihull Moors 2-1 at the London Stadium in the 2022 National League play-off Final.
+Fox earned the man of the match award as The Mariners defeated Solihull Moors 2-1 at the London Stadium in the 2022 National League play-off final.

 Northampton Town

 On 17 June 2022, Fox signed for fellow EFL League Two side Northampton Town having rejected a new deal from Grimsby.

+On 14 May 2024, the club announced Fox had signed a new contract for a year with the option of a further year.